No program is perfect.

 If the insight is "It works as intended but I misunderstood the program", then you should mention the incident to the programmer, so they know the interface was not immediately obvious to you.
 Other people may have had similar problems, and if enough have, the interface or manual should be improved.
 In this case, you have no other responsibilities.

-If instead the insight is about the nature of the problem, or a theory about why the surprise might have occurred, write it down after your explanation.
+If instead the insight is about the nature of the problem, or a theory about why the surprise happened, write it down.

 Next collect evidence the surprise happened.
 A screenshot is a good place to start (especially for graphical programs), as are log files or (for a batch command-line program) a copy of the terminal session.